Due to COVID-19 we understand things can be different this year. We plan to be flexible to accommodate a virtual

 Ohio Mammals (Grades 2-12) Students learn about common Ohio mammals by examining their fur, skulls and tracks.
 Middle and High School students learn skull anatomy and how to use a dichotomous key to identify skulls.

 Soils, Erosion and Weathering (Grades 2-9) Grade specific activities that focus on the formation and composition of soils, how the Earth’s surface is shaped by erosion, weathering and deposition, how rock is weathered to form soil, soil as a non-renewable resource, and the importance of soils as an abiotic factor in ecosystems.

 Stream Monitoring Program (Grades 6-12) This two day program includes a classroom introduction to stream monitoring, and a field day where students learn how to use chemical and biological parameters to determine water quality in streams.
 Limited funding is available for bus transportation.

 Other Resources: The District also offers several loner trunks, teachers may borrow for one week to use in their classroom.
 The trunks contain complete activities and materials.
 The trunks that are currently available include: Monarch Butterflies, Earthworms, Bats, Owls, Wild Turkey and Animal Tracks.

-For any other questions you may have, please contact Melissa Devore, Education Specialist at Muskingum Soil and Water Conservation District at (740)454-2027.
+For any other questions you may have, please contact Ashlee Kopchak, Education Specialist at Muskingum Soil and Water Conservation District at (740) 454-2027.